-The department provides financial support to PhD students enrolled in the Chemistry and Biochemistry programs, as indicated in the offer letter, by means of a Graduate Teaching Assistant, Graduate Research Assistantship or Fellowship.
+The department provides financial support to PhD students enrolled in the Chemistry and Biochemistry programs, as indicated in the offer letter, by means of a Graduate Teaching Assistant, Graduate Research Assistantship, Graduate Services Associate position or Fellowship.
 Specific information regarding the roles, responsibilities and university benefits of the TA/RA position can be found in the TA/RA Handbook maintained by the Graduate College.